 - resources having to go towards acute crisis instead of early intervention/prevention

 - increasing ‘specialization’ meaning more and more clients not fitting a program mandate and an agency being less able to collaborate, as their mandate may be significantly different than another agency’s mandate, even though a client can benefit from integrated services across agencies

 - placing limits on sessions therefore not allowing for long-term healing

 - high demands leading to less ability to collaborate (no time)

 - lack of culturally and linguistically responsive services

 Empowering underserved communities through accessible counselling

-Services are provided by insured and highly qualified, fully supervised Registered Clinical Counsellors, Registered Social Workers with Masters Degrees, and interns from accredited Counselling Psychology or Social Work programs (Degree and/or Diploma programs)
+Services are provided by insured and highly qualified, fully supervised Registered Clinical Counsellors, Registered Social Workers with Masters Degrees, and interns from accredited Masters of Counselling Psychology, Masters of Social Work, Degree or Diploma programs.

 Benefits and Risks

 Most people engaging in therapy achieve beneficial results.
 Through therapy you may gain a clearer understanding of the assumptions you hold about yourself and the world around you.
 You many gain insight into your goals and values, and develop skills that will help you achieve those goals.
 Counselling can become the setting in which you are free to explore and analyze the effects of past experiences on you today.
 Some people are surprised to achieve positive changes and insights that were not expected or planned.